 At least my cgi programs appear to work now the way I would expect them to.

 con->srv_socket is set soon after accept() and so it should never be NULL in mod_cgi.
 Is this reproducible in 1.4.x latest?
 Probably not.

 I agree that segfaulting after exec failure is not very user friendly.

 Submitted pull request: https://github.com/lighttpd/lighttpd1.4/pull/21

-Updated by stbuehler almost 2 years ago
+Updated by stbuehler about 2 years ago

 - Target version set to 1.4.40

 Ignoring NULL-pointers is not the solution; if there is a good reason in a single case to expect a NULL-pointer, then there needs to be a proper handling of it, and proper handling might be to skip setting the cgi environment variable - but not like this added everywhere without justification.

 I'll go with the patch from gstrauss.
 I don't see a big problem with a SEGFAULT here (because there really is something broken, and it increases the chances the problem shows up in some log), but logging the actual error is better of course.

 Also available in: Atom